-No new potable water transmission network projects are planned through 2025, as the bulk of the increase in customer base is expected in existing areas and redevelopment areas.
+No new potable water transmission network projects are planned through 2024, as the bulk of the increase in customer base is expected in existing areas and redevelopment areas.
 However, the Village has planned many projects to improve its existing transmission system for renewal and replacement, and also to serve increased population in existing service areas and redevelopment areas.
+Projects for expanding service to future expansion areas would be assessment projects paid for by new benefiting property owners, and are thus not included in the Capital Improvements plan.